-During this season of commencement speeches, lucky Amherst students heard from astrophysics legend Neil deGrasse Tyson, who in his own words, shared, “things you should know going forward in life.”
+During the 2015 season of commencement speeches, lucky Amherst students heard from astrophysics legend Neil deGrasse Tyson, who, in his own words, shared “things you should know going forward in life.”

 His talk focused primarily on the necessity of wider scientific literacy, and the power of technological and scientific progress.
 He noted that even cavemen, with all the clean water, clean air, and “free range” food they wanted, still only had a life expectancy of 35, thanks to a lack of scientific inquiry.

 We think Neil’s words are worth resurfacing as we head towards the end of summer, and get back to the grind of daily life.
 Read his top advice below!

 Role Models Are Overrated

 “Had I required as a pre-requisite that another Black man from the Bronx had to become an astrophysicist for me to become one, I’d still be in the Bronx.
 If you require a role model who looks just like you to be something you want to be, and you can’t find one, is that a reason to not be what you want to be?
 No!

 “You can assemble your role models.
 Get the people who do what you like.
 But you don’t have to be them.
 Be the piece of them that you want to be.
 Someone is moral?
 Do that.
 Someone is athletic?
 Do that.
 So you don’t have to be the whole person.
 That protects you from when the person messes up in some fundamental way. […] I’d encourage people to assemble their role models à la carte.
 That is far more potent a way to establish what it is you may become in this world.”